dchen278/dot_gitignore/README.md

 4. Play the game

 ### Cool Features
-AI - Play against our carefully curated AI
+ - AI - Play against our carefully curated AI
+   - The current AI can reach 1028 and even 2048 at times, making it decently competitive against the average user.

 ![Tux, the Linux mascot](/flag.jpg)